-There are only a handful of complete plant proteins, but if you’re savvy you can incorporate them into most of your meals.
-You don’t need to use them in ALL your meals, and you can combine other sources together to make complete amino acids (such as pulses with brown rice), but it is reassuring to know you are getting everything you need in one if need be.
+There are only a handful of ‘complete’ plant proteins, but if you’re savvy you can incorporate them into most of your meals.
+You don’t need to use them in ALL your meals, and you can also combine other sources together to make complete amino acids (such as pulses with brown rice), but it is reassuring to know you are getting everything you need in one if need be.
 These complete sources are:-

 - Specially blended protein powders

-The more common way of consuming hemp is through a plant based protein powder, either alone or in a blend.
+The more common way of consuming hemp is through a plant based protein powder either alone or in a blend.
 This way you can receive all its amino acids and other nutrients in much higher amounts without the big hit of fat.

 Known as an ancient seed, quinoa was eaten by the Inca’s back in the day, and is VERY nutritious and a known superfood containing all the nutrients needed for life.
-It’s so nutritionally well-rounded that you can literally eat it on its own (although it’s bland, so you may find it needs herbs and spices to liven it up).
-It’s best used as a rice alternative, but also great used cold in salads or as a high protein, low GI porridge for breakfast.
+It’s so nutritionally well-rounded that you can literally eat it on its own (although it’s pretty bland, so you may find it needs herbs and spices to liven it up).
+It’s best used as a rice alternative, but also great used cold in salads, or as a high protein, low GI porridge for breakfast.
 You really can’t get a better start to the day than a bowl of nutrient dense, high fiber quinoa.

 I’m not saying you would definitely need one of these, but they are so handy to have in the cupboard for those days when you just know you haven’t been able to fulfill your protein needs.
-And if you’re in training of any kind then I would say you will more than likely need one, especially if you don’t want to lose muscle mass like I did.
+And if you’re in training of any kind, then I would say you will more than likely need one, especially if you don’t want to lose muscle mass like I did.

 They also double up as a quick, easy and filling snack on the go.
-Just whizz up first and take out with you in a bottle, or put the powder in the bottle first and add water when you need it.
-This can be a life saver, as when you begin this lifestyle you’ll find there are times when you’re out and about and there is a severe lack of vegan options or snacks available, and if you don’t want to cave then you’e going to need to make provisions for this.
-Although this isn’t usually a problem these days you can still get caught short on occasion.
+Just whizz it up first and take out with you in a bottle, or put the powder in the bottle first and add water when you need it.
+This can be a life saver, because when you begin this lifestyle you’ll find there are times when you’re out and about and there is a severe lack of vegan options or snacks available, and if you don’t want to cave then you’e going to need to make provisions for this.
+Although this isn’t usually a problem these days, you can still get caught short on occasion.